-Imagine the day when you come back home from work and to find a scrumptious, healthy dinner, cooked by your own children, waiting for you!
+Imagine the day when you come back home from work and to find a scrumptious, healthy dinner, cooked by your own children waiting for you!
 As you come to the dinner table, your kids are finishing setting up the table and ready to sit down with you and all, as a family, have dinner together, while enjoying good food.
 This doesn’t have to be just a dream.

 We all want our children to grow up to lead healthy, active lives.
 And research shows that when children learn to cook, they eat more vegetables.
 And if they eat more vegetables, their chances of leading healthier lives increases.
 And when they cook, children develop skills that they will utilize Every.
 Single.
 Day. of their adult lives.

-Research and real-life experiences in gardening and cooking clubs and classes across America demonstrate that yes, when children cook food (especially food they have grown themselves) their vegetable consumption increases, but it’s also evident that their academic skills — from math and science to language and geography — become more deeply rooted, and that they gain a better understanding of how eating influences health.
+Research and real-life experiences in gardening and cooking clubs and classes across America demonstrate that yes, when children cook food (especially food they have grown themselves) their vegetable consumption increases, but it’s also evident that their academic skills — from math and science to language and geography — become more deeply rooted and they gain a better understanding of how eating influences health.

-Research from Columbia University’s National Center on Addiction and Substance Abuse suggests that kids who eat family dinners get better grades in school, develop communication skills and are less likely to try drugs.
+Research from Columbia University’s National Center on Addiction and Substance Abuse suggests that kids who eat family dinners get better grades in school, develop communication skills, and are less likely to try drugs.

 The Academy of Nutrition and Dietetics found women who cook regularly consume a more nutritious diet than those who ate out often.

 The American Academy of Pediatrics found kids who ate dinner with their family regularly were less likely to be obese.

 But I would argue that something even more miraculous and wonderful happens when children cook.
 I would argue that a child’s heart becomes fuller when they cook.